AusterweilLab/generating_categories/Experiments/cat-assign/readme.md

 account, you should see $10,000 printed in the console.
 Otherwise, it should be your actual account balance.

+# Data Structure

+Raw individual data is stored in the data/ folder.
+This is compiled by `compile.py` in the analysis folder into a database named `experiment.db`.

+Data to be used in this experiment, but that is not actually generated from this experiment, is placed in the data_utilities/ folder.
+There's another readme in there that should provide more information.

+The allocation of participant numbers can also be confusing.
+There are three layers here:
+1. The original ppt number assigned in the original experiment (midbot).
+This should be typically labeled as "Old ID" or something.
+2. Some new number that is the result of matching of the original/old ppt number to this new number.
+The mapping can be obtained by using at the `getMatched.py` in Modules/Funcs.
+For instance, if you have some new ppt number 20 and you want to see whose data it is in the old scheme, run `getMatched(20,db)` where db is the location of the `cmp_midbot.db` file, probably somewhere in data_utilities\ folder.
+3. The raw ppt number that is displayed on the individual js files in the data\ folder.
+This is arbitrarily assigned in the order that participants arrive on the website to work on the task.

 # Notes

 Before publishing, remember to change these variables: